 • Undergraduate degrees are offered by seven departments, and one program (neuroscience)

 • Grad degrees offered by six departments and one school

-• CSH houses several centers, including the Family and Community Services Center, the Institute for Nature and Culture, the Center for Community Research and the STEM Center.
+• CSH houses several centers, including the Family and Community Services, the Institute for Nature and Culture, the Center for Community Research, the STEM Center, Quantitative Reasoning Center, and Statistical Consulting Center.

 About the Dean

-Gerald P. Koocher became dean of the College of Science and Health
+Dr. Dorothy Kozlowski began serving as interim dean of the College of Science and Health in September 2018.

 Dr. Kozlowski is a Professor in the Department of Biological Sciences, served as the founding Chair of the Department of Health Sciences from 2011-2013, and served as the Director of the new Neuroscience Program in the College of Science and Health.